A high-functioning, collegial team is temporarily without a manager. Potential conflict lurks below the surface.

 Another example of someone using the Leadership Metaphor Explorer:

 A Powerful Way to Find Solutions

-Ione Taylor, too, has experienced mediated dialogue as a powerful way to bring up challenges and find solutions.
+Ione Taylor has also experienced mediated dialogue as a powerful way to bring up challenges and find solutions.
 As a geologist, she’s held technical and leadership roles in corporate and government settings.
 She’s now a director in the Queen’s University Department of Geological Sciences and Geological Engineering in Ontario, Canada, where she heads up efforts to establish an interdisciplinary master’s degree program in natural resources leadership.

 Ione was tapped to lead a new, integrated function of a federal research agency.
 This new structure upended longstanding traditions of working within distinct scientific disciplines and technical functions.
 She needed to address the blend of leadership, organizational culture and innovation challenges her group was facing.

-Visual Explorer, Values Explorer, and Leadership Metaphor Explorer — paired with our Boundary Spanning Leadership model — were valuable entry points into critical and difficult conversations as the teams began to work together and create new services, products, and processes.
+Our Explorer tools — paired with our Boundary Spanning Leadership model — were valuable entry points into critical and difficult conversations as the teams began to work together and create new services, products, and processes.

 “These tools help zoom people out to see the big picture and move past polarization,” Ione said.
 “They bring out insights, lift people up as they try to articulate an idea, draw something out, or contemplate… That’s what gets people out of their stereotypes and polarizations so they can move forward.”

 Jon Abeles is another risk-taking leader, ready to try out new approaches, learn, and adapt.
 As part of the leadership team at Catholic Healthcare Partners for many years, he worked closely with us to create and run a leadership academy for emerging leaders.
 Participants used Visual Explorer to examine their career aspirations and vision.

 Jon also used Visual Explorer in working with union members and management as a healing process after a strike.